AdaCore/spark2014/lrm/source/introduction.rst

 |SPARK| will be amenable to a range of formal analyses, including but not limited to:

-- Data-flow analysis, which considers the direction of data flow into and out of subprograms.
+- Data-flow analysis, which considers the initialization of variables and the direction of data flow into and out of subprograms.

 - Information-flow analysis, which also considers the coupling between the inputs and outputs of a subprogram.
 The term *flow analysis* is used to mean data-flow analysis and information-flow analysis taken together.

 - Formal verification of robustness properties.
-In Ada terminology, this refers to the proof that a predefined check will never fail at run time, and hence predefined exceptions will never be raised.
+In Ada terminology, this refers to the proof that certain predefined checks such as the ones which could raise Constraint_Error, will never fail at run time and will never be raised.

 - Formal verification of functional properties, based on contracts expressed as preconditions, postconditions, type invariants and so on.

 The static checking needed to carry out this formal analysis is performed in three separate phases and errors may be detected during any of these three steps.
-Firstly, the syntax and legality rules presented in this document are checked together with the Ada 2012 syntax and legality rules.
+Firstly, the legality rules presented in this document are checked together with the Ada 2012 syntax and legality rules.
 Secondly, flow analysis is performed.
 Rules enforced at this point are described in sections with the heading "Verification Rules".
 Finally, formal program verification is performed.